EoRImaging/FHD/dictionary.md

 ## Diffuse

+**diffuse_model**: File path to the diffuse model sav file.
+  -*Currently only on diffuse_simulations branch * <br />
+  -*Default*: filepath('gsm_150MHz.sav',root=rootdir('FHD'),subdir='catalog_data')
+  -*Replace gsm_150MHz.sav with any other diffuse .sav file.
+This file should contain the following:
+  ..- MODEL_ARR = A healpix map with the diffuse model ..- NSIDE = The corresponding NSIDE parameter
+  ..- HPX_INDS = The corresponding healpix indices of the model_arr
+  ..- coord_sys = (Optional) 'galactic' or 'celestial'.
+Specifies the coordinate system of the healpix map.
+GSM is in galactic coordinates, for instance.
+If missing, dfefaults to equatorial.

 ## In situ simulation

 **enhance_eor**: input a multiplicative factor to boost the signal of the EoR in the dirty input visibilities. <br />